nbaglivo/observability_talk/PITCHME.md

 ---

+@title[obeservability_for_mortals]

+### Wait, what?.

+In other words, **observability** is a property of your system, you can have a low degree of observability, some degree or even high degree.

+---

+@title[Monitoring]

+It gives you some degree of observability, but it only allows you to see things that you predicted that could happen.

+---

+@title[Monitoring2]

+### Monitoring

+It suggests that you first build a system, then **monitor it for known problems**.
+It tells you about the **known-unknowns** about your system.

+---

+@title[Known-unknowns]

+### Known-unknowns

+Known-unknowns are problems where you know what happened but you aren't sure how it happen.
+Example: expected errors.
+They are (relatively) easy (or at least the paths are well-trodden).
+Unknown-unknowns are hard.

+---

+@title[unknown-unknowns2]

+But what happens when users are complaining, but your dashboards are all green?
+What happens when something new happens and you don’t know where to start looking?
+In other words, how do you deal with **unknown-unknowns**?

+---

+@title[unknown-unknowns]

+You can’t predict what information you’re going to need to know to answer a question you also couldn’t predict.

+---

+@title[unknown-unknowns2]

+So you should gather absolutely as much context as possible, all the time.

+---

+@title[observability-porpuse]

+**Observability** allows you to ask why it isn't working.
+An observable system is one you can fully interrogate.

+---

 @title[application]

 ### Application
 In practical terms, you don’t need to rely only on tests to define if your code continuously does what it is supposed to do over time.

+---

+@title[]

+### Checkpoints of success

-You can create **checkpoints of success** for your actions and push those to a controller, which is an isolated part of your infrastructure responsible for the collection and reasoning of interaction signals.
+You can create this checkpoints for your actions and push those to a controller, which is an isolated part of your infrastructure responsible for the collection and reasoning of interaction signals.